metalbear-co/mirrord-vscode/README.md

 You can use the `changeSettings` command or the link in the dropdown menu to quickly edit detected configs.

 ## Helpful Links

 * [Official documentation for this extension](https://mirrord.dev/docs/using-mirrord/vscode-extension/)
 * [Official language-specific guides for debugging](https://metalbear.co/guides/)

+## Contributions, feature requests, issues and support

+* Feel free to join to our [Discord channel](https://discord.gg/metalbear) if you need help using mirrord, or if you encounter an issue while using the extension.
+* Check our open issues for [the VSCode extension](https://github.com/metalbear-co/mirrord-vscode/issues) and [mirrord's core code](https://github.com/metalbear-co/mirrord/issues), and 👍 react to any that you would like to see addressed.
+* Before submitting a pull request for new features, please discuss it with us first by opening an issue or a discussion.